Since our founding in 2017, Origin has focused on enabling commerce on the blockchain.

 Creators are excited about custom NFT marketplaces because they allow them to better monetize their creations over a longer period of time.
 Artists will experience increased value capture from programmatic transaction fees attached to NFTs they create.
 This means that any secondary market sales will generate revenue for NFT creators in perpetuity.
 Previously, musical artists would only capture a small portion of this value through royalties and fine artists would capture no value from secondary sales.

-Not only are secondary market sales important for price discovery, revenue sharing from these sales will be one of the key revenue drivers for Origin’s Launchpad.
+Not only are secondary market sales important for price discovery, revenue sharing from these sales will be one of the key revenue drivers for Origin Story.
 Far more volume is done on the secondary market than during initial sales and we expect record-breaking trades in the future.
 Origin intends to build a fully-featured NFT platform and ecosystem.
 We will develop the best end-to-end NFT platform in the space and capture massive value for our users, NFT creator partners, and our token holders.

 OGN buybacks and other token utilities